“Prevention is better than cure.”

 Find something good in spite of the unfavourable situation at hand now.
 Let that spark of goodness you see because of your heart of gratitude hold you to fight until the full measures of the whole goodies is finally revealed even in the seemingly bad challenge.

 Then borrow into the future when that good would happen, and be grateful now.
 You know the way you worry about what might go wrong in the future?
 Turn the table around, and express some future thankfulness instead.

 When things don’t go too good for you, choose your response.
 Choose to interpret the circumstances in a way that would leave you in a more empowering state to act.
 This is the attitude of the resilient souls.

-We can do much more if we find the good in a thing than when we look for how bad it could be.
+We can do much more if we find the good in a thing rather than when we look for how bad it would be.